-- 5.9 To the rear the new dwelling would be extended with a single storey extension which would further mitigate any impacts on openness and enable views between the properties through to dwellings on Cherry Lane. - 5.10 Therefore, although the resultant gap would be smaller than existing, it would be comparable to other gaps in the area.
-As such, the scheme would not appear at odds with the prevailing pattern of development and would retain an adequate openness between dwellings. - 5.11 The proposed dwelling would retain the rhythm of development in the street and would largely replicate the existing materials, design features and architectural style predominant in the area.
-As a result, when viewed from the street scene the development would preserve the visual amenities of the locality and respond positively to local context.
+- 5.10 To the rear the new dwelling would be extended with a single storey extension which would further mitigate any impacts on openness and enable views from East Road through to dwellings on Cherry Lane.
+Therefore, the resultant gap of 2.588m to the side boundary would be comparable to other gaps in the area.
+As such, the scheme would not appear at odds with the prevailing pattern of development and would retain an adequate openness between dwellings. - 5.11 The proposed dwelling would largely replicate the existing materials, design features and architectural style predominant in the area.
+As a result, when viewed from the street scene the development would preserve the visual amenities of the locality and respond positively to local context. - 5.12 As a consequence, the development could not be considered to "result in an incongruous and cramped form of development and an overdevelopment of the site" given the plot size to building footprint ratio.